Writer. Photographer. Raconteur

 Halifax, Nova Scotia and Wilmington, North Carolina.

-An award winning writer, with over 1,000 bylines, Colleen currently writes, edits, photographs, plans, sources and develops content for several US and Canadian print magazines, digital publications and clients.
+An award winning writer, with over 1,000 bylines, Colleen currently writes, edits, photographs, plans, sources and develops content for many US and Canadian print magazines, digital publications and clients.

 Completing a degree in Theatre Arts, she started her career in publishing, working for the politically charged, Tribute Magazine, back in the heady days of apartheid in Johannesburg, South Africa.